niksy/node-stdlib-browser/example/README.md

     configuration

 In each opened HTML file you can see each module output inside browser console.
-Each module is accessible from `stdBrowser` global property.
+Each module is accessible from `stdLibBrowser` global property.